GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_import_vector_d_d.mp4"></video>
 :::

-### Delimited text import
+### Delimited text import (.csv, .txt)

 In your GIS-career, you will come across geodata in the  format of delimited text files, such as `.csv`-files (Comma-Separated-Values).
 These files contain tabular data, which can be opened by programs such as Microsoft Excel.
-They contain geographical or positional information as point coordinates in separated columns (for example, latitude and longitue, or x- and y-coordinates), or as "Well-known-text" (WKT), which represents geometries.
+They contain geographical or positional information as point coordinates in separated columns (for example, latitude and longitue, or x- and y-coordinates), or as "Well-known-text" (WKT), which represents complex geometries, such as polygons or lines.

-#### Open Delimited Text Layer (.csv, .txt)
+#### Open Delimited Text Layer

 ```{Tip}
 To load data from spreadheets such as Comma Separated Value (`.csv`) or